 This is a pharmaceutical company.
-On the one hand, it is part of the industry that puts the biggest hit on consumer pocketbooks of anything outside natural disaster.
-On the other, without its products, many more people would die young or be gravely ill or in pain.
-So, it makes a lot of sense to build a public-facing platform around the cures and support it provides, and just pretend the attending costs don’t exist.
+Without its products, many more people would die young or be gravely ill or in pain.
+So, building a public-facing platform around the cures and support it provides makes a lot of sense.

 19. “They’re G-r-r-reat!” — Kellogg’s Frosted Flakes

 This slogan wouldn’t exist without cartoon pitch-man Tony the Tiger.
 His kid appeal has always been strong, and this is his line.
 It’s something we’ve all grown up hearing on TV and seeing in the grocery store.
 At this point, no one can imagine the cereal without Tony on the box and his growly catchphrase right there with him.

 Catchy brand slogans and taglines we love for services:

 You’ve probably heard or seen most of the brand slogans and taglines below — and for good reason.
 Take a look at our top picks and why we think they’re the catchiest examples for service-based businesses.